anthonyjatoba/codewars/6 kyu/Errors : histogram/README.md

 #### Notes

 - Unfortunately most often Codewars compresses all white spaces into one.
-- You can see another examples in the "Sample tests".
+- You can see other examples in the "Sample tests".